K-PaaS/sidecar-guide-eng/install/sidecar.md

 ## <div id='3.2'> 3.2.
 Download Executable Files

 - Using the git clone command, download sidecar from the following path.
-The version of sidecar in this guide is beta2.
+The version of the sidecar in this guide is beta2.
 ```
 $ cd $HOME
 $ git clone https://github.com/PaaS-TA/sidecar-deployment.git -b beta2